Advanced Mathematics Education Course Work Scholarship for Grades 9–12 Teachers

 Principles to Actions: Ensuring Mathematical Success for All (NCTM 2014) suggests that creating effective classrooms and learning environments in every school and district will take leaders committed to supporting sustained professional development that engages teachers in continual growth of their mathematical knowledge for teaching, pedagogical content knowledge, and knowledge of students as learners of mathematics (p.
 114).

 Interested teachers are invited to submit a proposal.
-The 2019-20 MET Proposal Cover Form must be completed and serve as the top page of each copy of the proposal.
+The Proposal Cover Form must be completed and serve as the top page of each copy of the proposal.
 The proposal must be typewritten, double-spaced and single-sided (please organize as outlined below), with margins of at least one inch on 8.5" x 11" paper.
 Font size must be no smaller than 10-point (Times New Roman suggested), and width between characters should be normal (100 percent).
-The proposal (as one PDF document) is to be submitted electronically to email@example.com by 11:59 PM ET on November 2, 2018.
+The proposal (as one PDF document) is to be submitted electronically to firstname.lastname@example.org by the deadline date.
 No mailed or faxed copies will be accepted.
 Duplicate or revised applications will not be considered.
 Lack of an applicant's signature will automatically disqualify the proposal.
 No indirect costs.

 Note: This scholarship is awarded to an individual teacher.
 The Internal Revenue Service classifies scholarship payments in two ways: a non-taxable scholarship and a taxable scholarship.
 Awardees are responsible for reporting taxable scholarships and remitting any tax due with their personal income tax return.
 Additional information is available in IRS Publication 970, "Tax Benefits for Education," or from your tax professional.